 If your MRI exam is ordered with IV Contrast and you meet any of these criteria, please arrive 45 minutes before the scheduled appointment time to complete this lab work.
 This will help to expedite the completion of your exam.
 If you have none of these indicators, please arrive 30 minutes before the scheduled appointment time for registration.

-KCH has 2 MRI scanners available to patients.
-Our Closed (Standard Bore) MRI is located in the main hospital.
-Our Open MRI is located in the Knox Medical Pavilion.
-Please make sure that you know which scanner your exam is scheduled on and arrive at the appropriate location for your scan.
+KCH has MRI scanners available to patients.
+Both Closed (Standard Bore) MRI units are in the main hospital.
+Please make sure that you arrive on time for your exam.
 This will help us to stay on schedule and expedite the completion of your exam.

 Please arrive 30 minutes before your scheduled exam time to register.
 This will help us to stay on schedule.